-The extent and nature of the flooding will be confirmed via the Council's Draft Richmond Valley Flood Study being undertaken by Richmond Valley Council.
-Preliminary results suggest that the site is minimally flood affected.
+The extent and nature of the flooding is confirmed via the Council's Richmond Valley Flood Study.
+The study indicates that the site is minimally flood affected.

 Management of gilgai microrelief landscape can be completed using agricultural machinery.
 Smoothing removes topsoil from the higher parts, depositing it in the lower parts and exposing areas of subsoil.
 Smoothing also alters the nutrient cycling of the soil such as phosphorus availability and soil nitrogen levels in the surface soil (which decrease significantly) and increases the acidity of the exposed subsoils.